-How to use the Macro Depth Of Field Calculator
+How to use the Advanced Depth Of Field Calculator

 But, when using long focal lengths, such as 105mm or 180mm, you should take into account pupil magnification to get more accurate results.